 Minority interest in joint venture represents the minority investor's share of the Diodes-China joint venture's income for the period.
-The increase in the joint venture earnings for the three months ended March 31, 2003 is primarily the result of increased capacity utilization and the associated increase in gross margins.
+The increase in the joint venture earnings for the three months ended March 31, 2004 is primarily the result of increased capacity utilization and manufacturing efficiencies.
 The joint venture investment is eliminated in consolidation of the Company's financial statements, and the activities of Diodes-China are included therein.
-As of March 31, 2003, the Company had a 95% controlling interest in the joint venture.
+As of March 31, 2004, the Company had a 95% controlling interest in the joint venture.